The Future of Content Marketing is Video

 Although anyone can make a video, small and medium-sized businesses are starting to learn the importance of investing in it.
 In 2014, online video advertising spending grew to $5.7 billion in America, up from $4.1 billion the year before.

-Despite the obvious benefits in terms of ROI, video was cited by 49.8% of marketers as the hardest content to create according to eMarketer.
+Despite the obvious benefits in terms of ROI, the video was cited by 49.8% of marketers as the hardest content to create, according to eMarketer.

-It’s why investment in growing a joined up and well structured video marketing strategy is essential.
+Investing in growing a joined-up and well-structured video marketing strategy is essential.

-Professionally produced videos that have been optimized for e-commerce consistently outperforms user-generated videos by 30%, generating a 24.7% lift compared with 18.7% for the user-generated content, according to Comscore.
+According to Comscore, professionally produced videos that have been optimized for e-commerce consistently outperform user-generated videos by 30%, generating a 24.7% lift compared with 18.7% for user-generated content.

-But despite the challenges, it’s important to remember that the best video content is often simple, concise, and engaging and it needn’t be expensive running your own do-it yourself YouTube video marketing campaign.
+But despite the challenges, it’s important to remember that the best video content is often simple, concise, and engaging, and running a do-it-yourself YouTube video marketing campaign needn’t be expensive.

-Try to keep your videos short enough that they can be watched by a mobile user in a typical viewing session.
+Keep your videos short enough for a mobile user to watch them in a typical viewing session.
 Make sure that your videos entertain and inform before they sell.

-Focus on showing the user why the products or services you are talking about are so exciting and worry about selling later.
+Focus on showing the user why the products or services you are discussing are so exciting and worry about selling later.

-Sometimes, the best sales content is content that is aimed at existing product owners.
+Sometimes, the best sales content is aimed at existing product owners.

 If you offer a series of tutorials that show people how to get the most out of a particular product, then there is a chance that someone who has not yet bought that product will watch it, thinking of it as a kind of review.

-This is especially true with technology-related products – people will want to see the product in action and a how-to video is a great way to find out how versatile the latest gadgets really are.
+This is especially true with technology-related products—people will want to see the product in action, and a how-to video is a great way to show how versatile the latest gadgets really are.

 You could even convert your old text guides to video.
-This may not only help to increase traffic, but also boost your brand in the mind of consumers.
+This may not only help increase traffic but also boost your brand in consumers’ minds.

 Attracting new potential customers to your business website is only half the battle.
-Keeping them engaged once they get there is key to building your brand and converting sales, and video is undoubtedly proved the best way to do this.
+Keeping them engaged once they get there is critical to building your brand and converting sales; video is undoubtedly proven to be the best way to do this.

-This article was contributed by Jon Mowat who used to make documentaries for the BBC.
-Now, he can be found running video production and marketing company, Hurricane Media, based in Bristol, England.
+This article was contributed by Jon Mowat, who used to make documentaries for the BBC.
+Now, he runs a video production and marketing company, Hurricane Media, based in Bristol, England.

 © 2024 Social Hospitality, LLC.
 All rights reserved.